ohenley/Parasail-for-the-Impatient/README.md

 #### Windows

-- If not done already, download (ParaSail)[https://drive.google.com/file/d/1h6FiwuZU9PoNFEp5a3Lp4C-6YG121w_n/view].
+- If not done already, download [ParaSail](https://drive.google.com/file/d/1h6FiwuZU9PoNFEp5a3Lp4C-6YG121w_n/view).
 - Unzip it somewhere on your file system.
 - Add the following path "/where-you-just-unzipped-ParaSail/parasail_release_8_0/\_win" to your system environment variables.
-Note: On windows, adding these variables sucks big time, so I recommend downloading and installing (Rapid Environment Editor: REE)[https://www.rapidee.com/en/download] Then open it and append "/where-you-just-unzipped-ParaSail/parasail_release_8_0/\_win" to the "Path" variable (either System Variables or User Variables will make it).
+Note: On windows, adding these variables sucks big time, so I recommend downloading and installing [Rapid Environment Editor: REE](https://www.rapidee.com/en/download) Then open it and append "/where-you-just-unzipped-ParaSail/parasail_release_8_0/\_win" to the "Path" variable (either System Variables or User Variables will make it).
 You can thank me later for REE...
 - Open a command line inside the folder "/where-you-just-unzipped-ParaSail/parasail_release_8_0/examples"

 ### Not Hello World ...